What is NextDNS and what does it do?

 NextDNS does not:

-replace endpoint protection or antivirus
+• replace endpoint protection or an Endpoint Protection Platform

 Is NextDNS the same as Cloudflare